 These turntable mats are thin objects that are placed on top of the platter to dampen resonance.
 They also reduce overall vibrations.
 That could help make any music sound much better when you’re playing vinyl.

 Before you splurge on this item, there is a lot you should know before you buy.
 So, today we are going to cover the best turntable platter mat options.
+My favorite is the Ywhomal Silicone Turntable Mat because of its label recess and non-slip grooves!
+Check it out at Amazon.

 - 1 The 5 Top Picks